mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 # Debugging Online and Offline

-For our app, we need to be online the first time a user logs in and syncs data with the server, but then we want to disconnect from the internet to test offline scenarios after that first login.
+For our Xamarin.Forms app, we need to be online the first time a user logs in and syncs data with the server, but then we want to disconnect from the internet to test offline scenarios after that first login.

 The trickiest part was getting my laptop to share it's internet connection with the Surface over my wired ethernet connection.
 When you first connect your Surface to your laptop, if you turn off the Surface WiFi connection you'll see an icon indicating that there is no internet connection.